Savings tips

 Ideas for remote workers:

-- Negotiate with your employer for a journey allowance if you remain productive.
+• Negotiate with your employer for a journey allowance if you remain productive – reducing your out-of-pocket costs and getting closer to truly free travel.

-Traveling out of doors as a remote worker often comes down to smart budgeting, which you can track using a free budget app.
+Traveling outdoors as a remote worker often comes down to smart budgeting, which you can track using a free budget app

 House or pet sitting

-House sitting and pet sitting are some of the common ways to stay for free while traveling.
+House sitting and pet sitting are among the most reliable ways to travel for free, eliminating your biggest expense – accommodation.
 Homeowners need trustworthy individuals to take care of their homes or pets while they are away.
 In return, you are provided with a place to stay — often in desirable vacation destinations.

 How to get started: